yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-29-angular-directives/README.md

 * ng-init - used to run an expression when a template is loaded
 * ng-href - like a href attribute, but it suports angular's template expressions `ng-href="{{someCtrl.nav.home}}"`
 * ng-src - like a src attribue, but it suports angular's template like ng-href
-* ng-required - is used to require a form input to have a value before the form is submitted
+* ng-cloak - is used to prevent angular from showing uncompiled templates during page load
 * ng-repeat - is used to create itterate over an array on $scope and create a $scope and template for each item in the array

 #### Some Toggling Directives